Battery-Intelligence-Lab/BatEst/GUIDE.md

 end
 ```

 Now we are ready to run the 3-step estimation of the `RORC` parameters using `out = main;`.
-There is no need to pass any dataset this time because `main.m` locates and loads the Dataset using the index of available datasets in Data\Examples\Test_Index.parquet.
+There is no need to pass any dataset this time because `main.m` locates and loads the Dataset using the index of available datasets in Data/Examples/Test_Index.parquet.
 Feel free to use this parquet table as a template to store details of your own datasets.

 ## Step 7.
 Step-by-step estimation of the 7 EHM parameters